-Note: The Parental Controls menu items is discussed in the Features chapter, while Assisted Setup is discussed in the Connections and Setup chapter.
+Note: The Parental Controls and Web Browser menu items are discussed in the Features chapter while Assisted Setup is discussed in the Connections and Setup Chapter.

 Tips

 A shortcut method to access a menu item is to press the number button on the remote that matches the number next to the on-screen menu.
 For example, in the Main Menu, press 2 to go straight to the Audio menu.